Epidurio/opal-epidur.io/README.md

 `python manage.py runserver`

-* navigate to the application in a browser, usually it is at [http://127.0.0.1:8000/](http://127.0.0.1:8000/)
+* navigate to the application in a browser, usually it is at [http://localhost:8000/](http://localhost:8000/)

 * check out Admin interface at /admin

 ### FHIR integration
-* Epidur.io uses [fhirclient](https://github.com/smart-on-fhir/client-py) to integrate with FHIR endpoints for obtaining demographic data about new patients
+* Epidur.io simply uses the Python `Requests` library to interface with the FHIR server.
-* The file `utils/fhir_demographics_importer.py` contains the importer code
+* We did experiment with the FHIRClient [fhirclient](https://github.com/smart-on-fhir/client-py) library, which is designed to provide a Pythonic, object oriented API for the FHIR server, however for our purposes it was simply much more than we needed.

 ### Deploying your new Opal application to Heroku for testing/demo